monopole/mdrip/README.md

     $MDRIP/go/src/github.com/monopole/mdrip/example_tutorial.md lesson1
 ```

-## Testing
+## Tutorial Testing

 The output of the above command can be piped to `source /dev/stdin` to
 evolve the state of the current shell per the tutorial.

-For automated testing, however, it's better to pipe to `bash -e`,
+For automated testing it's better to pipe to `bash -e`, running the
-running the code in a subshell leaving the current shell's state
+code in a subshell leaving the current shell's state unchanged (modulo
-unchanged (modulo whatever the script does to the computer).
+whatever the script does to the computer).

-Use of the `--subshell` flag does that as well - but does a better job
+Use of the tool's `--subshell` flag does that as well - but does a
-of reporting errors:
+better job of reporting errors:

 ```
 $MDRIP/go/bin/mdrip --subshell \